 - board level reports communicating the clear link between compensation guidelines, actual compensation and performance

-- clear employee communication of their total compensation, how this relates to their performance and if it is fair compared to their peers
+- clear employee communication of their total compensation, how it is calculated, how this relates to their performance, and if it is fair compared to their peers

 Regulatory compliance is achieved through: